dyrdadev/hierarchy-tree-for-unity/README.md

 ## Install the Package

-I recommend **to install this package from a Git URL using the Package Manager window.** This involves the following steps:
+I recommend **installing this package from a Git URL using the Package Manager window.** This involves the following steps:

 1. Open the Package Manager window in your Unity editor (Window ➜ Package Manager)
 2. Click "+" in the upper left corner ➜ "Add package from git URL"